arvindpadev/lbgo/README.md

 ```
 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -inMemory -port 22000
 ```
+  (NOTE: This will need to be stopped with CTRL+C and started again, each time the tests are run)

 2. In another terminal navigate to the root directory of the repo and run
 ```
 go test